hoytech/quadrable/README.md

 #### Batched Updates

-Suppose we'd like to update two keys in the DB.
+Suppose you'd like to update two keys in the DB.
 You can do this by calling the `put` method two times, like so:

     db.put(txn, "key1", "val1");
     db.put(txn, "key2", "val2");